Where to Stay in Costa Rica First Time: 16 Best Areas

 Stay In Tamarindo If you want to relax or go surfing on Tamarindo Beach; you aren’t worried about money; you want to visit Las Baulas National Park; you are an experienced surfer.

-Best places to stay in Tamarindo:
+Best places to stay in Costa Rica in Tamarindo:

 🔍MORE HOTEL DEALS IN TAMARINDO